-The Cherokee Neutral Land in the southeast corner of Kansas, was a disputed strip of land that comprised all of present-day Cherokee County, nearly all of Crawford County, and a strip about six miles wide across the southern part of Bourbon County.
-The tract was originally known as the Osage Neutral Land
+The Cherokee Neutral Land in the southeast corner of Kansas was a disputed strip of land that comprised all of present-day Cherokee County, nearly all of Crawford County, and a strip about six miles wide across the southern part of Bourbon County.
+The tract was originally known as the Osage Neutral Land.

 The tract, some 50 miles long and 25 miles wide, formed the eastern boundary line separating Kansas from Missouri.
-It was first described in the treaty with the Osage Indians in 1825 when it was intended to serve as a barrier between the Osage tribe and the white settlers, neither of which were to settle on it, which is how it took the name of neutral land.
+It was first described in the treaty with the Osage Indians in 1825 when it was intended to serve as a barrier between the Osage tribe and the white settlers, neither of which was to settle on it, which is how it took the name of neutral land.

 Article 2 of the treaty made with the Cherokee at New Echota, Georgia, in 1835, expressed apprehension that not enough land had been set apart for the accommodation of the Cherokee Nation, and provided for the conveyance to the Cherokee of “the tract of land situated between the west line of the State of Missouri and the Osage reservation, estimated to contain 800,000 acres.